loren-michael/phase-2-react-project/README.md

 # Functionality

 At its current iteration, the functionality of this project is limited yet powerful.
-The Recipe Manager has ways for you to Add A Recipe using a detailed form, filter the list of recipes by the type of meal (dinner, lunch, sides), search through the recipes, and add comments to each of the recipes so you can keep track of any notes you have.
+The Recipe Manager has ways for you to Add A Recipe using a detailed form, filter the list of recipes by the type of meal (dinner, lunch, breakfast), search through the recipes, and add comments to each of the recipes so you can keep track of any notes you have.

 # Future Plans